IBM tells employees working at home to get back to the office

 But now the company is changing its policy, and many of its employees will have to reacquaint themselves with office life.

-Related: Three reasons your boss does't want you to work from home

 "In many fields, such as software development and digital marketing, the nature of work is changing, which requires new ways of working," said a statement from the company.
 "We are bringing small, self-directed agile teams in these fields together."
+The policy change was reported earlier by the Wall Street Journal.

+Related: Three reasons your boss doesn't want you to work from home

-The company declined to say how many employees will have to return to the office, or where they will be located.
+IBM declined to say how many employees will have to return to the office, or where they will be located.
 It did say some will still be able to work remotely.

 The vast majority of workers who have been asked to return the office have agreed to do so, IBM said.
 The company added that while some exceptions to the policy will be made, some employees will lose their jobs if they're unwilling to work in offices.